oasisprotocol/oasis-sdk/docs/runtime/minimal-runtime.md

 # Minimal Runtime

-This section will show you how to quickly create, build and test a minimal runtime that allows transfers between accounts by using the `accounts` module provided by the Runtime SDK.
+This chapter will show you how to quickly create, build and test a minimal runtime that allows transfers between accounts by using the `accounts` module provided by the Runtime SDK.